KTSN (AM)

-KTSN (1060 AM) is a radio station licensed to Lockhart, Texas, United States, serving the Austin area.
-The station is currently owned by Township Media, LLC, and broadcasts a hybrid Adult Album Alternative / Americana format branded as Sun Radio.
+KTSN (1060 kHz) is a daytimer AM radio station licensed to Lockhart, Texas, and serving the Austin metropolitan area.
+It is owned by Township Media, LLC, a non-profit organization.
+KTSN broadcasts a hybrid radio format of adult album alternative and Americana, branded as "Sun Radio".
+The studios and offices are on Manchaca Road in Austin.
+Sun Radio seeks listener donations on the air and on its website.

+KTSN broadcasts at 2,000 watts.
+As 1060 AM is a clear channel frequency reserved for Class A stations XECPAE in Mexico City and KYW in Philadelphia, KTSN must go off the air at night to avoid interference.
+Programming is heard on a network of FM translators and repeater stations around the Texas Hill Country.

+Mission

+Sun Radio's mission, according to the website, is to preserve the culture of Texas music with a minimal impact on the environment.
+It helps foster new radio broadcasting careers for the residents of the Texas Hill Country and provides 24-hour a day, free local radio for communities in Central Texas.

+Proceeds from donations are used to expand local programming, in the creation of local jobs, as support for other non-profit organizations, to broadcast local musicians and events, and in funding new capital projects to maintain its network of radio stations.

 History

-KHRB signed on March 15, 1967, as Lockhart's first radio station.
+Lockhart's first radio station signed on the air on March 15, 1967, as KHRB.
 It was owned by Heath–Reasoner Broadcasters (Dan Heath of Lockhart and Marion Reasoner of Fort Worth) and operated with 250 watts.
 Radio Caldwell County acquired the station in 1973 and changed the call sign to KCLT.
 Triple R Broadcasting purchased it in 1979.

 The station was assigned the call letters KHJK on November 8, 1983.
 On February 9, 1988, the station changed its call sign to KFIT.

 The station operated as a 250-watt daytimer located in Lockhart for many years.
-The late Mike Venditti, working with prolific consultant Don Werlinger (one time principal of KFCC Bay City, Texas) worked to relocate the station to the 3-tower, 2,000-watt operation it is today.
-Upon moving toward Austin, the station adopted a Christian and secular talk format.
+Mike Venditti, working with consultant Don Werlinger (one time principal of KFCC in Bay City, Texas) worked to relocate the station to the three-tower, 2,000-watt operation it is today.
+Upon moving closer to Austin, the station adopted a Christian and secular talk format format.

-On May 29, 2022, following the acquisition of KFIT by Township Media, KFIT began originating the adult album alternative and americana "Sun Radio" format previously originated by KTSN (1490 AM), now KJFK), feeding K261DW (100.1 FM) among other signals.
-The two stations swapped call signs on June 3, 2022.
+On May 29, 2022, following the acquisition of the station by Township Media, KFIT began originating the adult album alternative and Americana "Sun Radio" format previously found on KTSN (1490 AM), now KJFK), feeding K261DW (100.1 FM) among other signals.
+The "Sun Radio" programming replaced gospel music on KFIT.
+AM 1060 and AM 1490 swapped call signs on June 3, 2022.